nahsmith/rotten-potatoes/README.md

 0. Enter the command `bundle install --without production` to make sure all the gems (libraries) used by the app are in place.

-0. Run `rake db:setup` to create the initial database.
+0. Run `rake db:create` to create the initial database.

 0. Run `rake db:migrate` to apply the database migrations.